 Festive attire is relative, but the fact that it’s a work event should be crystal clear, so save the skin-tight sequined backless dress for a party you’ll attend on your own time, not the company’s.
 If you’re itching to wear something sparkly, try a sequined or beaded skirt paired with tights and a tailored blazer or a chic cashmere sweater.
 Also refrain from anything too low-cut, too teenager-y, or too flashy.
 This isn’t your birthday party in Vegas.

 7. DON’T get hammered.

 Not to be too preachy—we’re sure you know your limits—but nothing can bust your work reputation faster than getting too drunk at the holiday party.
 Avoid being the subject of next-day gossip (and the dreaded trip to HR) by keeping your intake to what you know you can handle.
 The biggest tip to remember: If dinner isn’t being served, eat first.
 Only amateurs show up to a cocktail party on an empty stomach.

 You might think nobody will notice if you slip out after a few minutes, but guess what?
 They will.
 Showing up for a hot second sends a message that you’ve got better things to do, which doesn’t reflect positively on you.

-If you truly have something pressing—your grandma’s 90th birthday dinner, for example—be sure to shoot a note to your supervisors beforehand letting them know you’ll be leaving early, or you’re unable to attend.
+If you truly have something pressing—your grandma’s 90th birthday dinner, for example—be sure to shoot a note to your supervisors beforehand letting them know that you’ll be leaving early or that you’re unable to attend.
 Likewise, don’t leave before saying goodbye to your boss.